Skip to main content

 shield HIPAA Compliant

 MGMA's 2024 Cost and Revenue Survey shows practices with fewer than 5 providers spend 6.1% of net revenue on billing operations — nearly 50% more than 10+ provider groups, because fixed overhead spreads across less volume.
 HFMA's 2024 Practice Financial Management benchmarks find the median small practice leaves 10-15% of earned revenue uncollected through missed charges, preventable denials, ineffective patient collections, and aged A/R write-offs.
 Black Book Research's 2024 medical billing market study reports 79% of small practices saying billing complexity has materially increased over three years, and the small-practice outsourcing segment is growing at 11.4% annually per AAPC's 2024 outlook — faster than the overall RCM market.
 Solo physicians, 2-provider partnerships, and small groups face a structural problem: a full-time in-house biller costs $55,000-$75,000 fully loaded plus software and turnover risk, often exceeding outsourced billing fees of 4-8% of collections.
 MedPrecision was built for the 1-10 provider practice that needs full-service billing without the overhead.
-Small-practice clients average a 96.8% net collection rate and 29 days in A/R, with no setup fees, no long-term contracts, and a named specialist (not a ticket queue) reachable by phone and email.
+Our billing cost calculator runs that in-house-versus-outsourced comparison on your own numbers, with every input sourced on the page.
+MedPrecision serves these practices with no setup fees, no long-term contracts, and a named specialist (not a ticket queue) reachable by phone and email.

 Who This Service Is For